Spectre0911/Risk-Management-Tool/README.md

 This will store your changes locally and you can view them with the command **git log**

 #### When you have completed a feature or want to add something to main code base:
-`git push -m "TELL ME WHY YOU ARE PUSHING YOUR CODE"`.
+`git push`.
 I will review this and merge it with our existing code base.